halon176/h-crypto-price-bot/README.md

 HCryptoPrice is a Python-based bot that fetches real-time cryptocurrency prices from Coingecko and presents them in an easy-to-understand format on Telegram.
 It also offers historical price data, market cap rankings.

+If you want to use more advanced bot features as call limits, you can use the API interaction, which is available in the [hcpb-api](https://github.com/halon176/hcpb-api) repository.
+⚠️ The API is still under development. ⚠️

 Here's a working version of the bot: [@h_crypto_price_bot](https://t.me/h_crypto_price_bot)

 ## Installation